Munawwar/react-global-states/README.md

-react-global-states is an easy-to-use global state store for React projects (using React hooks).
+react-global-states is a global state store for React projects (using React hooks).

-That is multiple React components can use shared global states to efficiently rerender if states change.
+That is, multiple React components can use shared global states to efficiently rerender if states change.

 ### Quick example